 The results of earlier medical tests

-- Computed tomography (CT or CAT) scan.
+Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
-A computer combines these images into a detailed, 3-dimensional image that shows any abnormalities or tumors.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 For Ewing sarcoma, a CT scan of the chest will be done to see if the tumor has spread to the lungs.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

-- Magnetic resonance imaging (MRI).
+Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
-MRI is more helpful than a CT scan in revealing where the tumor is in relationship to nearby nerves and blood vessels.
+MRI is more helpful than a CT scan in revealing where the tumor is in relation to nearby nerves and blood vessels.

 During the procedure, the doctor may take a sample of the tumor, bone marrow (see below), or both.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 A pathologist then analyzes the sample(s) removed during the biopsy.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

-- Bone marrow aspiration and biopsy.
-These 2 procedures are similar and often done at the same time to examine the bone marrow to see if Ewing sarcoma is present.
+Bone marrow aspiration and biopsy.
+These 2 procedures are similar and often done at the same time to examine the bone marrow and see if Ewing sarcoma is present.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.

 Other laboratory tests